15 Epic Via Ferratas You Have To Do in Austria

 Click here to book a guided climb

-Here are a few more ferratas we plan to climb over the next year!
-If you do it before us, let us know how it goes in the comments below or on Instagram.
+If you do any of these climbs, let us know how it goes in the comments below or on Instagram.